Concrete18/Auto-File-Mover/README.md

 * Fully Configurable preferences(Example Below).
 * Auto move files based on keywords or filetypes.
+* Ask to delete files based on a delete file type list.
 * AutoStart Capable but also has File Dialog to choose any folder for execution.
 * Threading for completing multiple transfers at a time.
-* Warns of larger files that will take longer to move.

 ## Future Plans

 * Progress Bar (Once I figure out how to)
+* sdd

 ## Preferences Example